wikimedia/wikimedia-developer-portal/src/contribute/by-language.md

 title: Contribute by programming language
 ---

-Choose a project based on programming language.
+Choose a project to contribute to based on programming language.

 {{ category.render( "contribute-python", 2 ) }}